-If you have been arrested for a DUI with a blood alcohol content (BAC) below 0.16, your license would not be suspended, and you would be allowed to drive immediately.
+If you have been arrested for a DUI with a blood alcohol content (BAC) below 0.16, your license should not be suspended, and you should be allowed to drive immediately.
 If your license has been suspended, you are entitled to appeal that suspension within 30 days.

 If you hire our skilled legal team, we could get your appeal in the mail within five to six business days.
 You can also go to the local DMV office and get a temporary alcohol-restricted driver’s license while your implied consent matter is pending.